 It is not necessary, however, that the plagiarism analysis of content be carried out through digital/electronic means only.
 A case of plagiarism discovered through human observation is equally well established to call for action.

 Formal and Final Course of Action

-Once plagiarism is found to have been committed, the next step requires the evidence of plagiarism to be put before a panel or board (designated to handle cases pertaining to plagiarism) of the relevant organisation/ institution/body for formal examination and subsequent action.
+Once plagiarism is found to have been committed, the next step requires the evidence of plagiarism to be put before a panel or board (designated to handle cases pertaining to plagiarism) of the relevant organization/ institution/body for formal examination and subsequent action.
 Penalties may range from zero credits for plagiarised scripts to outright cancellation of a candidate’s registration, depending upon the extent of plagiarism.
-Knowledge and learning based organisations outrightly remove such content from their portals and sever their professional relations with knowledgeable professionals who indulge in plagiarism.
+Knowledge and learning-based organizations outrightly remove such content from their portals and sever their professional relations with knowledgeable professionals who indulge in plagiarism.

 Citation and its purpose

-As a measure, penalising plagiarism definitely deters people from practising it.
+As a measure, penalizing plagiarism definitely deters people from practicing it.
 It is, however, equally important that right practices are adopted by professionals during the course of the development of their work.
-Thus, in line with this thought, institution and organisations are advising students and professionals on ways and means to avoid plagiarism.
+Thus, in line with this thought, institution and organizations are advising students and professionals on ways and means to avoid plagiarism.